AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 ### List all dependent objects

-This action module lists all dependent objects for objects in the specified package
+This search module lists all dependent objects for objects in the specified package

 <table style="table-layout:auto">
  <col>